YourFriendCaspian/install-nextcloud/README.md

 # install-nextcloud
-Install and optimize Nextcloud (based on Ubuntu 16.04.x LTS 64Bit)using shell scripts
+Install, optimize and harden your self hosted Nextcloud (based on Ubuntu 16.04.x LTS 64Bit) using two shell scripts only.

 The initial script called "install-nextcloud.sh" will install your self hosted Nextcloud within few minutes fully automated.
 Your server will be built of: